I-864 Affidavit of Support: Income Requirements & Processing Time

 If the sponsor is getting a free house, a house allowance, or any other benefits, that can be counted as income.
 Evidence of this income does need to be provided, such as Form W-2 or Form 1099.

-Income deeming is the process in which a sponsored immigrant may be “ineligible for certain federal, state or local means-tested public benefits because an agency will consider the resources and assets of the sponsor (and the sponsor’s household member, if applicable) when determining the immigrant’s eligibility for the means-tested public benefits program.”
+Income deeming is the process by which a sponsored immigrant may be "ineligible for certain federal, state or local means-tested public benefits because an agency will consider the resources and assets of the sponsor (and the sponsor’s household member, if applicable) when determining the immigrant’s eligibility for the means-tested public benefits program," like Social Security.

 If you are a U.S. citizen but currently living outside of the United States, some types of employment can be considered U.S. domicile.
 These include: